ErikHolman/ErikHolman/README.md

 I'm Erik.
 A lead Front End Developer with 10+ years of experience in developing and delivering high-quality software.
 Proven ability to lead and mentor teams, collaborate effectively with cross-functional stakeholders, and adhere to best practices in software development.
 Expertise in Vue, React, Node.js, and LeanUX.

 ## 🔭 I’m currently working on:
-- A Scavenger Hunt / Race project [React / TS / Vite].
+- A Scavenger Hunt project.
+Particients race around the town we live in and solve puzzles.
+Started as a multi-leg race with paper clues for family in the summer of 2020.
+Now we're going into year 5 it is time to ditch the paper clues.
+[React / TS / Vite].

 <!--
 **ErikHolman/ErikHolman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.